petezybrick/iote2e/iote2e-tests/README.md

   --deploy-mode cluster \
   --master spark://localhost:6066 \
   /tmp/iote2e-shared/jars/iote2e-ruleproc-1.0.0.jar

+  - review the returned json for "success":true 17/02/04 12:41:01 INFO RestSubmissionClient: Server responded with CreateSubmissionResponse:
+		{
+		  "action" : "CreateSubmissionResponse",
+		  "message" : "Driver successfully submitted as driver-20170204174101-0000", "serverSparkVersion" : "2.0.2",
+		  "submissionId" : "driver-20170204174101-0000",
+		  "success" : true
+		}

+- at this point the iote2e-ruleproc spark streaming job is running and reading from the stream that is connected to kafka, but no messages are being sent yet
+- run SimTempToFan
+	- this should turn the fan on at 80 degrees, and start the temperature decreasing
+	- when the temp hits 77 degrees, it should turn the fan off and start the temperature increasing
+	- connect to demomgr1: docker exec -it iote2e-demomgr1 /bin/bash
+	- set env vars for Cassandra:
+		export CASSANDRA_CONTACT_POINT=iote2e-cassandra1
+		export CASSANDRA_KEYSPACE_NAME=iote2e
+	- cd to shared scripts folder: cd /tmp/iote2e-shared/scripts
+	- if any MasterConfig settings have changed, then reload: ./initialload_cassandra_docker.sh
+	- run SimTempToFan: ./run-junit-tests-sim-temptofan-docker.sh

 ** ConfigInitialLoad on Cassandra Docker instance rebuild iote2e-tests, which will also copy to iote2e-tests/iote2e-shared/jars